Using payment cards for your business

 - Discuss with your acquirer if you need to comply with the Payment Card Industry Data Security Standard (PCI DSS) requirements given the way that you are handling card payments.
 The PCI DSS is a worldwide security standard developed to protect sensitive cardholder information.
 Find PCI DSS guidance and forms from the PCI Security Standard Council.

-Merchant accounts, in agreement with your acquirer, normally allow you to accept all major debit and credit cards - including Visa, MasterCard, Maestro and SOLO.
+Merchant accounts, in agreement with your acquirer, normally allow you to accept all major debit and credit cards - including Visa, MasterCard and Maestro.

 To accept and process a number of major charge cards - including American Express and Diners Club - you must reach a separate agreement with the charge card company.
 Your acquiring bank may be able to help you with an application.